Hearthstone Grandmasters 2020 Season 2 - Week 2 Results, Decklists, and More!

 Discussion

-Whether it was the effect of Kael'Thas nerf or players judging the class to be less suitable for Last Hero Standing, Druid's popularity took a hit from last week, making it fall to third place with 29 picks.
+Whether it was the effect of Kael'thas nerf or players judging the class to be less suitable for Last Hero Standing, Druid's popularity took a hit from last week, making it fall to third place with 29 picks.
 Warrior filled the void left behind, and only Surrender chose not to bring it.
 Priest continued as the runner-up in popularity (44 in total), which makes you fear for next week's Specialist matches as endless Priest mirrors aren't often considered as top tier entertainment.
 While APAC started to trust Mages more, other regions did not; Europe's 16 Mages were whittled down to 7 this week.

 Status quo has been restored: Shamans and Paladins were not brought this week.
 Other less popular classes were able to maintain their bring rates with the exception of Demon Hunter, whose strong performance on Week 1 was rewarded with 17 picks compared to the 4 from last week.